vijaybalebail/In-memory-workshop/In_memory/IM_features/queries.md

     table scans (IM)                                                      1
     ````

-    "IM scan CUs columns theoretical max = 748" is count of columns that would be accessed if each scan looked at all columns units (CUs) in all IMCUs for that column.
+    "IM scan CUs columns theoretical max = 748" is the count of columns that would be accessed if each scan looked at all column units (CUs) in all IMCUs for that column.
     There are 17 columns in the table LINEORDER.
     Each column data is held in 748/17 = 44 IMCUs.
 This information is in "IM scan CUs memcompress for query low".